qader1987/anagram/README.md

 Below scripts can be executed which will trigger the scaling policies "scripts/scaleup.sh" -> can be used to execute scaleUpPolicy via aws-cli "scripts/scaledown.sh" -> can be used to execute scaleDownPolicy via aws-cli -->

-Improvements:
-1. Continuous deployment - Jenkins or codepipeline
-2. ECS cluster with fargate instead of EC2 instances
-3.